What's In A Name?

 BUFFALO AVENUE (Now Dr. Martin Luther King, Jr. Blvd.)

-Buffalo Avenue was around as early as 1886, it was north of the Tampa city limits and was listed in the 1886 Tampa City Directory, so it's likely not named for the family.
+Buffalo Avenue was around as early as the 1880s, it was north of the Tampa city limits and was listed in the 1886 Tampa City Directory, so it's not named for the family.

 GANDY BRIDGE & BOULEVARD